javierclb/tutorials/vscode.md

-**TODO**: This [Julia discourse](https://discourse.julialang.org/t/vs-code-is-excellent/6381/10) page has a nice step-by-step, with pictures, for how to set up a good Julia environment.

 # VS Code
 Another cross-platform, general purpose editor with Julia support is [VS Code](https://github.com/Microsoft/vscode)

 ## Workflow Setup

+1. Download and install VSCode.
-1. Install some language packages from the pane on the right (or prepend `@sort:installs category:languages` to your extensions search).
-Good ones are `julia` ([link](https://github.com/JuliaEditorSupport/julia-vscode)) and `python` ([link](https://github.com/Microsoft/vscode-python)).
+2. Install some language packages from the pane on the right (or prepend `@sort:installs category:languages` to your extensions search).
+Key one is `julia`.
+Grabbing `python` might also be good.
-		- Make sure your `julia` executable is recognized by the extension.
-To get the path, type `which julia` in the terminal.
-To edit the setting, go to `preferences` in VSCode, and add `"julia.executablePath": "/usr/local/bin/julia"` to the user settingds dict.
-2. Install a package to let you run code.
-A good one is `code runner`.
-3.
+3. Confirm that the `julia` package recognizes where your Julia executable is installed.
+	- For macOS users, hit `⌘,`.
+In the pane on the right ("User Settings"), add `"julia.executablePath": "JULIA_LOCATION"`, where `JULIA_LOCATION` is the result of running `which julia` in the terminal.
+	- For Windows users, hit `ABC` (fill in).
+	- For Linux users, you would probably know more than us about this.
+4. Familiarize yourself with some of the workspace elements:
+	- **Code Execution and REPL**: Hitting `⇧⌘P` on macOS (`XYZ` on windows, Linux) will open the command palette.
+From there you'll see the shortcuts (and clickable options for) the REPL and the option to execute whatever file you have open.
+	- **Interactive Playground**: VSCode has many features which distinguish it from other text editors.
+To get a feel for these, experiment with the `interactive playground`, which can be accessed from the welcome screen (or the `Debug` window).

 ## Suggested Packages for Julia